Carolyn Geise: Personal life

-In 1962 she married John Herbert Geise, the father of their son Matt Geise.
+In 1962 she married John Herbert Geise, another architectural student who she met at the Seattle World's Fair.
+They had a son together named Matt Geise.
 Following their divorce, she married Bill Jobe, a Boeing engineer.

 By the age of 27, Geise had climbed Mount Rainier three times.
-She had also worked with Jim Whittaker as a ski instructor.
+She had also worked as a ski instructor with Jim Whittaker.